New Jersey Immigration Deportation and Detention Lawyers

 If you are not a United States Citizen and have been arrested and jailed, there is a very real possibility of Immigration placing a hold or "Detainer" on you in order to determine your status and possibly take you into immigration custody, where you will be further detained — even if you have already posted your criminal bail.
 You may thereafter be served with a Notice to Appear and compelled to appear in Immigration Court where the government will seek to remove you.
 If you or someone you know is in this type of situation, it is crucial that you have the best legal representation you can afford.
 In many instances, an "alien" in immigration proceedings has less rights than a criminal defendant.
 Retaining a tough, smart legal team that knows its way around the courts and knows how to deal with local judges and immigration prosecutors can make an appreciable difference between whether you are deported or allowed to stay.

 At Lee & Garasia, LLC, we are exclusively dedicated to the practice of immigration law and New Jersey immigration detention defense.
-In addition to handling federal immigration cases nationwide, we are located in Edison, New Jersey, which enables us to serve clients throughout the state, whether your case is in Middlesex, Monmouth, Essex, Ocean County, or any of the surrounding areas.
+In addition to handling federal immigration cases nationwide, we are located in Edison, New Jersey, which enables us to serve clients throughout the state, whether your case is in Middlesex, Monmouth County, Essex County, Ocean County, or any of the surrounding areas.

 Committed and Compassionate Edison Deportation Defense Attorneys